 Senior Judges are present at the Commission Opening of Parliament, Confirmation of Speaker and the State Opening of Parliament.

 The Confirmation of Speaker by the Governor-General is attended by all members of Parliament and the three Commissioners in a separate ceremony held in the Legislative Council Chamber.
-The Commissioners do not have any formal role but support the Governor-General by their presence.
+The Commissioners do not have any formal role in this ceremony but support the Governor-General by their presence.

-The final ceremony associated with the Opening of Parliament involving the judiciary is the State Opening of Parliament.
-The Chief Justice plus 11 Judges are escorted to and from Parliament by the Sheriff of the High Court.
-The Judges do not have any formal role during the State Opening.
+The final ceremony is the State Opening of Parliament.
+The Governor-General on behalf of the Queen who is New Zealand’s Head of State officially opens Parliament.
+The Chief Justice and 11 judges attend the ceremony.
+They are escorted to and from Parliament by the Sheriff of the High Court.
+The Judges do not have a formal role during the State Opening of Parliament.

 - McGee, Parliamentary Practice in New Zealand (3rd Edn) (2005)

 - The Laws of New Zealand, Constitutional Law (2003)

 - Office of the Clerk of the House of Representatives publications.